CellStratAI/cellstrat-hub-docs/docs/Guides/graph.md

 Graph Neural Networks operate on data structured as graphs.

-Use this pack to jumpstart your Graph project development for applications such as social networks, chemical compounds, maps, transportation systems, recommender systems and many more.
+Use this pack to jumpstart your Graph project development for applications such as _**social networks, chemical compounds, maps, transportation systems, recommender systems and many more**_.

 ![graphs](/img/graphs.png)